m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 The next XSS challenge is to perform a persisted XSS attack without using the front-end at all, this seems like talking directly to the site's API.
 Watching the initial site load requests in Burp it looks like we have a rest API behind the scenes the request I saw this in was making a call to /rest/products, since rest uses GET/POST/PUT I'm thinking we can possibly store the XSS payload by doing a PUT for a given product.
 I started out by simply trying: https://quiet-lake-65056.herokuapp.com/api to access the API and get some info, which returns: {"status":"success","data":[{"name":"BasketItem","tableName":"BasketItems"},{"name":"Challenge","tableName":"Challenges"},{"name":"Complaint","tableName":"Complaints"},{"name":"Feedback","tableName":"Feedbacks"},{"name":"Product","tableName":"Products"},{"name":"User","tableName":"Users"}]} this looks like a map of the different server-side API calls start points.

 I'm going to start by trying to perform a GET through HttpRequested (firefox plugin to make http requests).  https://quiet-lake-65056.herokuapp.com/api/Products/ was my first try, with a GET this just returns all the products in a JSON response object.
 So far so good, next I tried getting a single product with this URL: https://quiet-lake-65056.herokuapp.com/api/Products/1, success.
 Now I'm guessing we can use a PUT to update this object and persist the payload.
-Looking at the JSON that comes back from the GET I built this as the payload for a PUT to update a product: {"description": "&lt;script&gt;alert(\"XSS3\")&lt;/script&gt;"} and success.
+Looking at the JSON that comes back from the GET I built this as the payload for a PUT to update a product:
+{%highlight json %}
+{"description": "&lt;script&gt;alert(\"XSS3\")&lt;/script&gt;"}
+{% endhighlight %}

+Success

 Now for the last challenge, bypassing a server-side security mechanism.
 After some pondering I decided a good way to get visibility into the server-side code would be the package.json backup we retrieved in an earlier challenge.
 Int he dependencies for the application there is an item called sanitize-html.
 I'm guessing this will be what I have to get past.
 After googling the node module and looking through issues from the specific version called out in dependencies I found a security issue based on recursive application of sanitization.
 Here was the item identified in the issue: <<img src="csrf-attack"/>img src="csrf-attack"/> would translate to: <img src="csrf-attack"/>.
 Now to try and do that with our required XSS payload.
 After some tinkering I ended up submitting this as the message in the contact form to complete the challenge:

+{% highlight html %}
 &lt;&lt;script&gt;alert("XSS4")&lt;/script&gt;script&gt;alert("XSS4")&lt;&lt;/script&gt;/script&gt;
+{% endhighlight %}

 Next challenge: Wherever you go there you are.
 This was quite perplexing, I ended up googling the challenge to get some help.
 It turns out the "fork me on github" link does a redirect, rather than just linking to github, seems super weird given the scenario, but anyway, I started in on this and was able to figure out that passing a URL encoded null character allowed me to redirect back to the juice shop home page (which loads all funky) then going back to the site normally I had completed the challenge.

 Another challenge I've been having trouble with is the item getting the Christmas 2014 deal and buying it.
 Since we know the search is vulnerable to SQL injection I started by trying to get back all products rather than the ones that are displayed on a page with this search:

+{% highlight sql %}
 sear')) union all select null,id,description,price,null,null,null,null from products --
+{% endhighlight %}
 This got me the ability to see the item and think I was adding it to my cart, but I wasn't ever able to actually purchase the item.
 After googling and watch a video from 7 minute security I had the following payload (provided by OWASP dev team):

+{% highlight sql %}
 christmas%25'))--
+{% endhighlight %}
 The %25 ends up decoding to % which closes the SQL like that is being used for a keyword search, my guess here is that the UNION ALL method I tried first was not grabbing some piece of data that was required for the angular code to properly bind all it's parameters on the front-end resulting in an improper add to basket.

 Now to try and find the language that never got published.
 This looks like a job for Burp after inspecting the URLs that are requested when picking a language it looks like each language is just a JSON file with the language code as it's name.
 I ended up googling an API language code list and built a small wordlist from the page I found, then fired Burp's intruder at the site's i8n with the language code as the payload placeholder so I was issuing GET requests to https://quiet-lake-65056.herokuapp.com/i18n/placeholder.json with placeholder being the wordlist items created from our googling.
 I only had the free version of Burp available so it took a while, however I was able to find the missing language and complete the challenge.